 Were your stories published in Iraq and what was the reaction there?

-Your stories mix realism and hyperrealism, and have almost hallucinatory effects.
-Do you believe that the reality of what happened in Iraq is impossible to describe in any other ways?
+Your stories mix realism and hyper-realism and have almost hallucinatory effects.
+Do you believe that the reality of what happened in Iraq is impossible to describe in any other way?

-It isn’t easy to tear hope out of the human being.
-Iraqi society needs more time, but first of all the political circumstances have to be stabilized, which means the capitalist West and Iraq’s neighbors need to quit fighting their own battles inside the country.
+It isn’t easy to tear hope out of a human being.
+Iraqi society needs more time, but first of all the political circumstances have to be stabilised, which means the capitalist West and Iraq’s neighbors need to quit fighting their own battles inside the country.

 ‘The Song of a Goats’ gives its characters an opportunity to tell their own personal stories.
 Do you think that the process of narration helps people to heal?